-- Explain modern tectonic theory and plate tectonic processes.
+- An understanding of modern tectonic theory and plate tectonic processes.

-- Interpret and explain major features of current and past tectonic activity, and the geological processes involved.
+- Knowledge required to explain major features of current and past tectonic activity, and the geological processes involved.

-- Understand the mode of formation of igneous, metamorphic and sedimentary rocks in the context of global tectonics and the ability to identify and interpret them under a petrological microscope.
+- An understanding of the mode of formation of igneous, metamorphic and sedimentary rocks in the context of global tectonics and the ability to identify and interpret them under a petrological microscope.

-- Analyse sedimentary successions in the laboratory and the field and the criteria used to reconstruct ancient sedimentary environments.
+- A knowledge of the techniques required to analyse sedimentary successions in the laboratory and the field and the criteria used to reconstruct ancient sedimentary environments

-- Understand surface, biological and chemical processes involved in the generation and transport of siliciclastic sediments (eg. Sands) and carbonates (eg. limestones and dolomites) over the globe, and their plate tectonic association.
+- An understanding of the surface, biological and chemical processes involved in the generation and transport of siliciclastic sediments (eg. Sands) and carbonates (eg. limestones and dolomites) over the globe, and their plate tectonic association

 |1.
 Kearey, P., Klepeis, K.A. and Vine, F.J.
 2009.
 Global Tectonics.
 Wiley-Blackwell 3rd edition|

 2. Rogers, N., Blake, S., Burton, K., Widdowson, M., Parkinson, I. and Harris, N. 2008.
 An Introduction to Our Dynamic Planet.
 Cambridge University Press.